EmptyOps/parse-os/README.md

 ---

 ## 🏗️ Architecture – How It’s Built

-Three AI Agents (Main Planner, OmniParserEventExecutor, Validator).
+- Three AI Agents — (Main Planner, OmniParserEventExecutor, Validator)
-Task Abstraction Layer (TAL) — the shared contract schema between all agents.
+- Task Abstraction Layer (TAL)** — the shared contract schema between all agents
-Adapters — thin wrappers that let you plug in any repo or model without rewriting the system.
+- Adapters — thin wrappers that let you plug in any repo or model without rewriting the system
-Registry — keeps track of which adapters are available.
+- Registry — keeps track of which adapters are available

 It stays open and modular, allowing seamless integration with popular automation repositories, MCP-native tools, and visual automation frameworks such as Sikuli and pyautogui.

-Is future-proof (ready to integrate new tools easily).
+**Is future-proof (ready to integrate new tools easily).**

 ---

 ## 🧩 Contribution Guide
 We welcome contributions of all sizes — from documentation fixes to major feature improvements.
 Please follow the simple flow below to keep reviews fast and collaboration smooth.

----

 ### ⚙️ 1.
 Standard Contribution Flow